Wild Oman: Journey Through Arabia

 Into the dunes of the Wahiba Sands

 Begin your day at the iconic Nizwa Fort, a 17th-century stronghold that once guarded vital trade routes through Oman's interior.
 With its towering cylindrical bastion and labyrinthine corridors, the fort offers a vivid glimpse into the country's storied past.
 Climb to the top for sweeping views of the surrounding date palms and mountains, before exploring its historic halls, weapon displays, and ancient defence systems.
 From the fort, step into the lively Nizwa Souk – a bustling maze of stalls brimming with traditional crafts, fragrant spices and ceramics.
 Watch master silversmiths at work in tiny shops passed down through generations, then enjoy an early lunch at a local restaurant nestled within the old town.
 In the afternoon, journey south toward the Wahiba Sands – an immense sea of rolling golden dunes stretching over 200 kilometres towards the Arabian Sea.
-As the terrain shifts from rocky highlands to endless desert, prepare for a thrilling drive through the iconic red and gold sands en route to your eco‑friendly lodge nestled in a secluded valley.
-Check in and unwind before heading out on an optional walk with your guide through the dunes at sunset – a peaceful introduction to the desert’s beauty and silence.
+As the terrain shifts from rocky highlands to endless desert, prepare for a thrilling drive through the iconic red and gold sands en route to your camp nestled in the dunes.
+Check in and unwind before heading out on an optional walk with your guide through the dunes at sunset – an introduction to the desert’s beauty and vastness.
 Return to your camp for a traditional desert dinner and a restful night beneath the stars.

 Day 5